 - You lack confidence with a chip shot and want a safer alternative to the putter.

-The beauty of this a hybrid or fairway wood in this situation is in the club's design.
-The wide, flat sole of the hybrid is designed to glide over the turf without digging a getting “caught” on any longer blades of blades of grass.
+The beauty of using a hybrid or fairway wood in this situation is in the club's design.
+The wide, flat sole of the hybrid is designed to glide over the turf without getting “caught” on any longer blades of grass.
 It pops the ball out with a nice roll that gets it onto the green and running towards the hole very quickly.

 How to Play the Hybrid from the Apron